Differential Privacy for Government Agencies -- Are We There Yet?: A brief review of differential privacy

-Differential privacy offers two additional attractive properties that will be relevant for the discussions in the remainder of this paper: \begin{itemize} \item \textbf{Postprocessing:} Differential privacy is immune to postprocessing meaning that any function of an output satisfying $\varepsilon$-differential privacy also satisfies differential privacy with the same level of $\varepsilon$. \item \textbf{Composition:} If the same database is used to answer $K$ queries in a differentially private manner, each with its own privacy parameter $\varepsilon_k$, $k=1,\ldots,K$, the overall privacy loss is bounded by $\varepsilon=\sum_{k=1}^K \varepsilon_k$. \end{itemize}
+Differential privacy offers two additional attractive properties: \begin{itemize} \itemsep-5pt \item \textbf{Postprocessing:} Differential privacy is immune to postprocessing, meaning that any function of an output satisfying $\varepsilon$-DP also satisfies DP with the same level of $\varepsilon$. \item \textbf{Composition:} If the same database is used to answer $K$ queries in a DP manner, each with its own privacy parameter $\varepsilon_k$, $k=1,\ldots,K$, the overall privacy loss is bounded by $\varepsilon=\sum_{k=1}^K \varepsilon_k$. \end{itemize}

-These properties have several important implications in the government context: The first property guarantees that both the data producer as well as the user of the data can arbitrarily alter the output without increasing the privacy loss.
-This implies that the data disseminating agency can adjust the differentially private output to avoid releasing implausible values such as negative age values and to improve the utility.
-The agency also does not have to worry that a malicious user of the data might be able to learn sensitive information by manipulating the received information in a clever way.
-This property holds even if the output is combined with information from other data sources.

-The second property allows one to split the overall privacy budget $\varepsilon$ across multiple queries.
-In principle this would allow one to assign individual privacy budgets to different users of the data.
-The users could then decide how to best spend their budget to obtain the information they are interested in (but see the caveats discussed in Section \ref{sec:no_query_response} below).

-We refer the interested reader to \citet{dwork2014} for an in-depth discussion of the properties of differential privacy including several examples of mechanisms that could be used to meet the requirements of differential privacy for various analysis tasks.
+We refer the interested reader to \citet{dwork2014} for an in-depth discussion of the properties of DP including several examples of available mechanisms that meet the requirements of DP for various analysis tasks.